Malhar (festival): Theme

+doesn’t fit in – that one idea makes all the difference.

+Think out-of-the-box, somersault over the boundary, stand confidently in the wings and wait for the spotlight to shine on you.
+This is your chance to do things the way you like, to do them differently.
+Take charge of your ideas.
+Shatter the obvious.

+With a host of refreshing new events, an enthraling lineup of speakers, irresistible performances and absorbing exhibitions, celebrate the different at Malhar 2013.

+The beginning of everything great is something new.
+Chalo, let’s be zara hatke.

 For 2014 the theme was "A Renaissance", the era of revival in the new age.

 In 2015, the theme of the festival is 'Malhar: A Chronicle', with an aim to serve as a perfect platform for thousands of people to voice their untold stories.

 In 2016, 'Malhar: The Junction' was the theme of the festival, signifying the common point where ideas, cultures and talent meet.

 The Theme for Malhar 2017 was "Upside Down - Ek Atrangi Andaaz".

 The theme for Malhar 2018 was "A Time Turner".

 The theme for Malhar 2019 is "The Multiverse: A Nexus of Possibilities".